Iloke-Alusala/Dark-Diary/README.md

 1. Import the `HeroDialogueRoute.dart` file into your project.
 2. Create an instance of the `HeroDialogRoute<T>` class and provide a `builder` function to build the content of the dialog.
-3. Use the `Navigator` class to push the dialog route onto the navigation stack.</code> |
+3. Use the `Navigator` class to push the dialog route onto the navigation stack.

 </details>